openstack/aodh/doc/source/architecture.rst

 High-Level Architecture
 =======================

-Each of Ceilometer's services are designed to scale horizontally.
+Each of Aodh's services are designed to scale horizontally.
 Additional workers and nodes can be added depending on the expected load.
 It provides daemons to evaluate and notify based on defined alarming rules.